zenvent/zenvent/zac.md

 Software Developer, IT Specialist

 ## Profile
 Application developer interested in full stack development with a focus on back end functionality.
 Enjoys an agile environment with collaborative staff and those who are always seeking to improve.

 ## Skills
-Proficient in Java and a good working knowledge of its ecosystems Solid understanding of object-oriented programming Familiar with various enterprise design and architectural patterns Capable with RESTful services, pub-sub messaging and security Experience with cloud technologies, deployment strategies, design concepts
+Proficient in Java and a good working knowledge of its ecosystems Solid understanding of object-oriented programming Familiar with enterprise design, architectural patterns, app security Capable with RESTful services, SOAP, MQ pub-sub messaging Experience with cloud technologies, deployment strategies, design concepts

 ## Technical